victorvde/heuristic-graph-coloring/README.md

 These algorithms return a "coloring", i.e. an assignment of each vertex to a "color" (index) such that no two vertices of the same color are connected by an edge.
 The algorithms use heuristics to minimize the number of different colors used.

+Current status: basic functionality is working, but not very optimized and not extensively tested.

 Example:
 ```
 use heuristic_graph_coloring::*;